wsbctechnicalblog/wsbctechnicalblog.github.io/content/common-engineering-journal-3.md

 > ![EDO Ce](../images/common-engineering-journal-3-8.png)

-We live and breathe by our <…> working agreement, with an emphasis on optimizing meetings … another Elon Musk inspiration … and inspire an Agile, Kanban, and DevOps mindset, as well as DevOps core values.
+We live and breathe by our [working agreement](https://wsbctechnicalblog.github.io/dream-team-working-agreement-poster.html), with an emphasis on optimizing meetings … another Elon Musk inspiration … and inspire an Agile, Kanban, and DevOps mindset, as well as DevOps core values.
-Our working agreement has triggered <…> a range of other working agreement, such as starting a center of enablement or rotating through our common engineering team.
+Our working agreement has triggered a range of other working agreements, such as starting a center of enablement or rotating through our common engineering team.

 ---